krzysztofdudek/ai-minion/docs/example_conversation.md

 >     *   Manually test endpoints with Postman/curl, checking responses and DB state changes.
 >     *   Review API security (auth, input validation if any beyond reason_note).

-The AI Worker then meticulously populated the `flag-order-investigation.tasks.md` file, listing all task IDs (from 1.1 through 3.3), each initially marked as "TO DO".
+The AI Minion then meticulously populated the `flag-order-investigation.tasks.md` file, listing all task IDs (from 1.1 through 3.3), each initially marked as "TO DO".

 With the comprehensive plan ready, it was time to formally present it to the Stakeholder:

-> **AI Worker:** "I have prepared a detailed action plan in `flag-order-investigation.md` based on our discussion.
+> **AI Minion:** "I have prepared a detailed action plan in `flag-order-investigation.md` based on our discussion.
 Please review it.
 I will begin implementation once I have your approval."

 ---